Introduction

 - The firm has to produce at the point of minimum average total costs (ATC) to maximise revenue.

-- To maximise output, the firm has to produce at the point of intersection between average total cost (ATC) and Demand.
+- To maximize output, the firm has to produce at the point of intersection between average total cost (ATC) and Demand.

-- To minimise welfare loss, a monopoly produces when marginal cost is equal to Demand (MC = D).
+- To minimize welfare loss, a monopoly produces when marginal cost is equal to Demand (MC = D).

-Monopoly market competition is unfavourable because the monopoly corporation has complete control over the products price.
-Because there are no local competitors, there is no one to keep an eye on the companys price.
+Monopoly market competition is unfavorable because the monopoly corporation has complete control over the products price.
+Because there are no local competitors, there is no one to keep an eye on the company's price.

 As a result, monopoly products are typically sold at a greater price than their actual prices.
 In a monopoly competition market, small competitors have a hard time surviving.
 The monopoly has good relations with the suppliers because it is the oldest and most potent (financially) player in the market.